Data Integration Via Analysis of Subspaces (DIVAS): Methodology

 As mentioned in Section~\ref{sec:perturb}, we will use estimates of the maximum principal angles between the subspaces spanned in object space and trait space by $\Xb$ and $\Ab$ as perturbation angle bounds.
 Through repeated replications of the randomly rotated signal and data matrices described in the previous paragraph, we generate bootstrap samples estimating the \textit{distribution} of principal angles between subspaces spanned by $\Xb$ and $\Ab$ in both object and trait space.
 With sufficiently many replications (we use $M = 400$) we can choose high quantiles (e.g. 0.95) of the empirical distributions of maximum principal angles as statistical perturbation angle bounds.
 Recall that $\hat{\phi}$ is the trait space perturbation angle bound, and denote the corresponding object space perturbation angle bound as $\hat{\psi}$.

-The procedure described in Section~\ref{sec:mpsignal} discriminates noise fairly well, but as our algorithm is based on angles we find that additional angle-based rank selection is necessary for good performance.
+The procedure described in Section~\ref{sec:mpsignal} discriminates noise fairly well, but as our algorithm is based on angles we find that additional angle-based rank selection is often necessary for good practical performance.
 Therefore as part of the rotational bootstrap we \textit{filter} the signal subspaces according to the random direction angle bound $\theta_0$ defined in Section~\ref{sec:perturb}.
 In particular we choose a filtered rank $\check{r}$ such that the estimated maximum principal angles between true and estimated signal don't exceed $\xi\theta_0$, where $\xi\in(0,0.5]$ is a tuning parameter.
-From experimentation with various data sets we've found a value based on the golden ratio $\xi=1-\frac{2}{1+\sqrt{5}}\approx 0.382$ to frequently be an effective choice, but this hyperparameter can be tuned up or down to include more or less information from the estimated signal matrix in the analysis.
+In our analyses we explored a grid of values for $\xi$ ranging from 0.3 to 0.5 and found that a value between 0.35 and 0.4 often captured an appropriate amount of signal for our data sets.
+Therefore the case studies in Sections~\ref{sec:genomics} and \ref{sec:data} choose $\xi=1-\frac{2}{1+\sqrt{5}}\approx 0.382$, a value based on the golden ratio.
+This hyperparameter can be tuned up or down within $(0, 0.5]$ to include more or less information from the estimated signal matrix in the analysis.

 The limitation of $\xi\leq 0.5$ follows from the statistical inference framework laid out in Section~\ref{sec:perturb}.
 If the lower bound $(\hat{\theta} - \hat{\phi})_+$ is 0 and the upper bound $\hat{\theta} + \hat{\theta}_2\astar$ is simultaneously greater than $\theta_0$ for a given candidate direction $\vb\astar$, the inference procedure says there is evidence that $\vb\astar$ is both significantly close to the true signal subspace and indistinguishable from an arbitrary direction.
 This inference outcome is completely non-informative.
 In this case, both $\hat{\theta}$ and $\hat{\theta}_2\astar$ must be bounded from above by the maximum principal angle between estimated and true signal subspaces.
 Therefore this non-informative inference outcome is avoided by filtering the estimated signal subspace until the rotational-bootstrap-estimated maximum principal angle is at most $0.5\cdot\theta_0$.